-Even after losing the ONE Flyweight World Championship to Adriano Moraes (16-2) last month, the 29-year-old did not sulk around the locker room and feel sorry for himself.
+Even after losing the ONE Flyweight World Championship to Adriano Moraes (17-2) in August 2017, the 30-year-old did not sulk around the locker room and feel sorry for himself.
 Instead, he promptly embarked on his comeback trail, with the singular focus of getting a title rematch.

 Years later, as an adult, the trials became more difficult and career-threatening.
 The first of which was money, a common problem for most of his home country’s grapplers.

 “In Kazakhstan, there are a lot of talented athletes who, at some point, lose sight of their goal.
 The turning point is mostly when they start to compete as adults.
 Because of the lack of financial support, a lot of people were giving up,” he explains.

 However, Akhmetov persevered with help from his family, but would once again suffer morale-crushing losses.

 Fortunately, he had his coach Aset Imanbaev, who was himself a SEA Games gold medalist, a two-time Asian Greco-Roman Wrestling Champion, and an Olympian who participated in the 2008 Beijing Summer Games.

 “He had a big impact on me.
 He was a good role model and a decorated wrestler himself,” Akhmetov explains.
 “At that time, I did not have good results in competitions for two years.
 But he was the one who believed in me, and pushed me to the next level.”